Caeden01/wb-library-poem-collector-printer-drivers/README.md

    ![Armature photo of assembly](https://github.com/user-attachments/assets/3afc05e9-4a82-406d-9a03-2057b6c1da55)

-**Tip:** Covering solder connections in hot glue helps maintain the connectivity of the joint in the long term.
+**Tip:** Covering solder connections in hot glue helps maintain the connectivity of the joints in the long term.

 **Warning:** With this setup, the Raspberry Pi will only boot up if the printer is connected to power through the USB-C port.
 Additionally, because the Raspberry Pi is connected to the printer's power button, the printer will refuse to power off if power is removed from USB-C. To address this, consider soldering a separate print button that is independent of the printer’s main power button.
 If this arrangement doesn't pose a problem for you, you can simply follow the steps above.